denten-books/plain-text/1-metaphor.md

 @thurston_leibnizs_1973; @grabiner_is_1974].
-For Shneiderman and others, a computer game like *Pong* similarly enabled the direct manipulation of complex abstractions, allowing a player to control a virtual table-tennis paddle by rotating a physical knob on gaming console.
+For Shneiderman and others, a computer game like *Pong* similarly enabled the direct manipulation of complex abstractions, allowing a player to control a virtual table-tennis paddle by rotating a physical knob on a gaming console.
 The movement of the physical knob corresponded directly to the movement of the paddle---clockwise for up and counter-clockwise for down---thus achieving the correspondence between "operation" and the "impact on the object of interest" [@shneiderman_direct_1983, 60].
-Without such a "direct" linkage, the physics of the game simulation would be too complex for players to handle effectively, if they were asked to play by writing formulas in code, for example.
+Without such a "direct" linkage, the physics of the game simulation would be too complex for players to handle effectively, if they were asked to play by writing formulas in code, for example, or to direct the paddle through dialog.

-The conversational model of human--computer interaction was hindered by what researchers considered an arbitrary, symbolic relationship of the sign to its signifier.
-In this way, when using *EMACS*, a text editor commonly found on UNIX systems of the time, one would enter the command `k` in combination with other keys to delete or to "kill" a file, where on other systems, Shneiderman complains, `k` stood for "keep a file," the opposite from killing it as one would expect [@shneiderman_direct_1983, 65].
-In the conversational model, the command stood in an arbitrary relationship to the intended effect, where in the direct manipulation model something like the knob and the movement of the paddle related mimetically.
+The conversational model of human--computer interaction was hindered by what researchers considered an arbitrary symbolic relationship of the sign to its signifier.
+In this way, when using *EMACS*, a text editor commonly found on UNIX systems of the time, one would enter the command `k` in combination with other keys to delete or to "kill" a file, while on other systems, Shneiderman complained, `k` stood for "keep a file," the opposite from killing it as one would expect [@shneiderman_direct_1983, 65].
+In the conversational model, the command stood in an arbitrary relationship to the intended effect, where as in the direct manipulation model something like the knob and the movement of the paddle related mimetically.
 To be more precise, the direct manipulation paradigm advocated for an "iconic" relationship between representation and the